ejsadiarin/dotfiles/README.md

 # !!!
 EVERYTHING BELOW IS HEAVILY W.I.P (WORK IN PROGRESS)
-  - the install script is not yet fully functional
+  - the install script is not yet fully functional, if you can try just backup your system :)

 ## Pick your Wine
 <!-- TODO: dropdown menu instructions -->